InfinityRift/vg-match-analysis/plans.md

 [the challenge deadline](https://developer.vainglorygame.com/rules),
 and if I like what I have by then, I'll submit it.

-## General improvements

- * Have faculty start to give letter grades in their subjects, and put them next to the faculty member's name, but on the right, in big letters

 ## New professor: Ringo

  * Focuses on your CS